dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">New instances.
 M5 as predicted, H1 for <a href="https://twitter.com/hashtag/BigData?src=hash&amp;ref_src=twsrc%5Etfw">#BigData</a> and I3M bare metal hi io. <a href="https://twitter.com/hashtag/ReInvent?src=hash&amp;ref_src=twsrc%5Etfw">#ReInvent</a> <a href="https://twitter.com/hashtag/Live?src=hash&amp;ref_src=twsrc%5Etfw">#Live</a> <a href="https://twitter.com/hashtag/launch?src=hash&amp;ref_src=twsrc%5Etfw">#launch</a> <a href="https://t.co/2og9C1IfM9">pic.twitter.com/2og9C1IfM9</a></p>&mdash; Peter Joseph (@CloudyNetwork) <a href="https://twitter.com/CloudyNetwork/status/935908201035325440?ref_src=twsrc%5Etfw">November 29, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-AWS already has one of the broadest sets of computing offerings.
+AWS already has one of the broadest sets of compute offerings.
 Today, they announced three more elastic compute instances: **M5**, **H1**, and [**I3M**](https://aws.amazon.com/blogs/aws/new-amazon-ec2-bare-metal-instances-with-direct-access-to-hardware/), a bare metal offering for organizations wanting to have direct access to the hardware.
 In addition to the new instances, they also announced a new pricing model for their spot instances, which allows developers to use EC2 resources at reduced prices.

 ### ECS for Kubernetes

-[Kubernetes](https://kubernetes.io/) is making some pretty large waves in the container orchestration space and until now it was very much a manual process to setup Kubernetes on AWS.
+[Kubernetes](https://kubernetes.io/) is making some pretty large waves in the container orchestration space and until now it was very much a manual process to set up Kubernetes on AWS.
 That is about to change with [Amazon Elastic Container Service for Kubernetes](http://www.businesswire.com/news/home/20171129006075/en/AWS-Announces-New-Container-Capabilities%E2%80%94Amazon-Elastic-Container) or EKS which is launching in preview this week.
 Amazon EKS fully manages the availability and scalability of the Kubernetes control plane for each cluster and will allow organizations to easily run Kubernetes without having expert Kubernetes knowledge.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Managed Kubernetes for AWS - The Elastic Container Service for Kubernetes (EKS) <a href="https://twitter.com/hashtag/reinvent?src=hash&amp;ref_src=twsrc%5Etfw">#reinvent</a> <a href="https://t.co/lqKpwoYjOK">pic.twitter.com/lqKpwoYjOK</a></p>&mdash; AWS re:Invent (@AWSreInvent) <a href="https://twitter.com/AWSreInvent/status/935909627224506368?ref_src=twsrc%5Etfw">November 29, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>